 To go along with this post, I recreated Diablo Doughnut’s Captain Chesapeake Old Bay Doughnuts.
 The yeast-based doughnuts are topped with a creamy caramel glaze and a sprinkling of Old Bay Seasoning.
 The slightly spicy, warming seasoning pairs well and enhances the sweet caramel topping.
 This wasn’t the first time I had Old Bay with a doughnut (a local place here in DC once sprinkled the seasoning over a savory doughnut chicken sandwich), but the first time I had tried it with a sweet contrast.
 Just don’t get overzealous in your sprinkling.
 A little goes a long way.

-I used a 3 1/2 inch circle cutter paired with a smaller 1 inch circle cutter to cut out the doughnuts.
+To cut out the Old Bay Doughnuts, I used a 3 1/2 inch circle cutter paired with a smaller 1 inch circle cutter.
 I haven’t tried it yet, but have added this doughnut cutter to my wishlist for in the future.

 Old Bay Doughnuts Recipe